0bai/Virtual-Tourist/README.md

-# Virtual Tourist
+# World Photos

-This is the final project for Udacity iOS Nano-degree, it allows the users to add pins on a map as a stop in a tour, and once the user clicks the pin it'll open a photo gallery of that place.
+This is the final project for Udacity iOS Nano-degree, it allows the users to add pins on a map, and once the user clicks the pin it'll open a photo gallery of that place, the user then can save share the photos that he/she likes.

 ## Getting Started